 What does it mean to major in Southern Studies?

 Southern Studies is an interdisciplinary major, with students taking classes from across the College of Liberal Arts, including African-American Studies, anthropology, art, English, gender studies, history, music, political science, and sociology.
 Students get to choose the topics of their research projects in senior seminars.
 For Southern Studies majors, the laboratory is everywhere they look.
-Students not only conduct library research but also oral histories, take photographs, listen to music, and consider ways to understand Southern life.
+Students not only conduct library research but also record oral histories, take photographs, listen to music, and make films.
 They gain a broad understanding of the region and skills in critical reading, analysis, writing, research, and oral presentation.

-Why is the University of Mississippi a good place to study Southern Studies?
+Why is UM a good place to study the South?

-There are 11 Southern Studies faculty, most with a joint appointment in another department such as English, History, and Sociology & Anthropology.
-There are close to 20 more faculty who are affiliated with and provide courses that support the major.
+The Southern Studies faculty have joint appointments in other departments such as English, History, and Sociology & Anthropology.
+There are many more faculty who are affiliated with and provide courses that support the major.

-Many majors enjoy getting involved in the activities of the Center for the Study of Southern Culture, such as the Southern Foodways Alliance, SouthDocs, the Oxford Conference for the Book, and Living Blues magazine.
+Many majors enjoy connecting to the public-facing mission of the Center for the Study of Southern Culture by working with the Southern Foodways Alliance, the Southern Documentary Project, the Oxford Conference for the Book, and Living Blues magazine.

 Why study Southern Studies at UM?
 “Southern Studies students have the opportunity to work closely with the faculty, collaborate in their local research projects, and gain first-hand experience about the contemporary South.”